CodebenderCate/Cybersecurity-Information/Cybersecurity Conferences.md

 # Cybersecurity Conferences
-Use this repo to keep track of Cybersecurity Scholarships in The USA
+Use this repo to keep track of Cybersecurity Conferences in The USA

-⚠️ This repository is only for conferences in the United States.

 ## The List